-Scotland has many different regions that are considered excellent for a golf tour.
+Scotland has many different regions that are considered excellent for a customised golf tour.

 Aberdeenshire (The North East) is great for the stunning scenery and extraordinary landscape.
-Here lie some of the world’s most stunning links golf courses, designed by top names in golf course architecture including Old Tom Morris, James Braid, and Dr. Martin Hawtree.
+Here lie some of the world's most stunning links golf courses such as Royal Aberdeen Links, designed by top names in golf course architecture including Old Tom Morris, James Braid, and Dr. Martin Hawtree.

 Ayrshire (The South West) is home to a wonderful collection of Open Championship courses.
 Turnberry, Royal Troon, and Prestwick.
 Take a ferry over to the Isle of Arran and play real hidden gems like Shiskine Golf and Tennis club and Machrie.
 Ayrshire is very accessible from Glasgow international airport or Glasgow Prestwick and incredible for links Golf.

 East Lothian (The South) The best location for those wanting to experience the wonders of Edinburgh.
-Some amazing golf courses like Muirfield, Gullane No 1, and North Berwick.
+Some amazing golf courses like Muirfield, Gullane No 1, and North Berwick Links.
 And with 21 golf courses in this region, Golfing in Scotland you can experience some true hidden gems.

 The Highlands (The North) Experience the most rugged and beautiful landscapes in the whole country.
-A wealth of Scotland’s more famous distilleries with Speyside not far away and Championship golf in the form of Nairn Golf Club, Royal Dornoch, and Castle Stuart.
+A wealth of Scotland's more famous distilleries with Speyside not far away and Championship golf in the form of Nairn Golf Club, Royal Dornoch Golf Club, and Castle Stuart.

 Scotland really does have a mixture of everything for everyone.

-With Scotland, however, being located Surrounded by the North Sea as well as the Atlantic Ocean has fertile soil and crystal-clear rivers creating some of the best products for fine dining and eating out.
-We can arrange Loch and Castle tours, Spa Visits, Fine Dining Packages, Brewery, and Distillery tours and tastings as well as many other authentic Scottish experiences to combine with the very best golf courses.
+Scotland, however, being located Surrounded by the North Sea and the Atlantic Ocean, has fertile soil and crystal-clear rivers creating some of the best products for fine dining and eating out.
+We can arrange Loch and Castle tours, Spa Visits, Fine Dining Packages, Brewery, and Distillery tours and tastings, as well as many other authentic Scottish experiences to combine with the very best golf tour packages.

-This completely varies, Obviously playing the world’s most famous courses do come at a premium.
-The Ailsa course at Turnberry can reach as much as £350.00 per round in peak season and courses of the same magnitude can also be a couple of hundred pounds a round in the summer months.
+This completely varies.
+Playing the world's most famous courses do come at a premium.
+Tee times at The Ailsa course at Turnberry can reach as much as £350 per round in peak season, and courses of the same magnitude can also be a couple of hundred pounds for tee times in the summer months.

 You can also, in turn, do a Scotland tour on a budget, With tons of hidden gem golf courses like Fraserburgh Golf Club and good city centre hotels costs can also be kept to a minimum.

-The best thing to do is to talk to one of our experts and have a good idea of your ideal budget, We can help bespoke build tours to fit your required budget and have expert knowledge of excellent golf courses and can really give you a good idea of what is achievable.
+The best thing to do is talk to one of our golf trip experts and have a good idea of your ideal budget.
+We can help bespoke build tours to fit your required budget and have expert knowledge of excellent golf courses and can give you a good idea of what is achievable.